apache/arrow/docs/source/python/pandas.rst

   i.e. ``arr.num_chunks == 1``.
 Multiple chunks will always require a copy
   because of pandas's contiguousness requirement.

-In these scenarios, ``to_pandas`` will be zero copy.
+In these scenarios, ``to_pandas`` or ``to_numpy`` will be zero copy.
 In all other scenarios, a copy will be required.

 Reducing Memory Use in ``Table.to_pandas``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As if this writing, pandas applies a data management strategy called
+As of this writing, pandas applies a data management strategy called
 "consolidation" to collect like-typed DataFrame columns in two-dimensional
 NumPy arrays, referred to internally as "blocks".
 We have gone to great effort
 to construct the precise "consolidated" blocks so that pandas will not perform